 We represent people throughout the entire Central Illinois area in workers' compensation claims, and only represent the injured worker.
 Strong Law Offices never advocates for the insurance company or employers.
 Our lawyers will provide the personalized attention that you are seeking and work with you at all times throughout the legal process.

 Use of American Medical Association Impairment Ratings

-In June 2011, a new law was signed stating that the courts may consider an impairment rating when determining a settlement in a workers' compensation claim.
+In June 2011, the Illinois Workers' Compensation Act was amended to state that courts may consider an impairment rating when determining a settlement in a workers' compensation claim.
 Use of this is considered controversial because an AMA impairment rating is much different than the definition of disability and work restrictions.

 Illinois AMA impairment ratings can also be deceiving because a rating may make an injured worker seem like he or she is not disabled, when in fact he or she is.
 For example, if a person can eat, walk and dress himself or herself, his or her impairment rating may be very small.
 However, the person may be disabled and unable to return to work.
 We have studied these ratings and are aware of their weaknesses.
 It is important to point out these weaknesses to the Commission when seeking to maximize your potential settlement or award.